-Provide basic profile information such as Name, Description, and Tags.
+Provide basic profile information such as Name, Description, Profile Type and Tags.
+Profile Type (Full, Infra, Add-on) will dictate the layers that can be configured in the cluster profile.
 Tags on a cluster profile are propagated to the VMs deployed on the cloud/data center environments when clusters are created from the cluster profile.

 Select a cloud/data center environment.
 Cluster profiles are environment-specific.

 Configure the layers of the infrastructure stack.
-The following layers are considered “core” layers.
-Configuring these layers is mandatory for every cluster profile:
+The following layers are considered “core infrastructure” layers.
+Configuring these layers is mandatory for every cluster profile for cluster profiles of the type Infra or Full.
+These layers are not configurable for "Add-On" cluster profiles:

-- Additional layers such as Monitoring, Security, Load Balancers, etc. may be added and configured as desired.
+Additional layers such as Monitoring, Security, Load Balancers, etc. may be added and configured as desired.
+These layers may be configured for the profiles of the type "Full" or "Add-On".

 Configure each layer as follows: